divinwix/BizGenie/README.md

 **Perfect for:** Entrepreneurs exploring different markets and business models.

-### 🤔 Which Prompt Should You Use?

-**Use Scratch-Your-Own-Itch if:**
-- You want to solve problems you personally experience
+---

+## 🧭 Guided vs Fast Modes

+BizGenie supports **two ways** to uncover your next idea:

+- **Guided Mode (Recommended):** Step-by-step coaching.
+The GPT asks one question at a time, gives prompts/examples, and confirms your answers before moving on.
+Richer answers, less overwhelming.
+- **Fast Mode:** All 5 questions at once.
+Best for power users who prefer to brain-dump everything quickly.

+Both modes lead to the same outputs:
+- 3–5 business ideas you'd actually use
+- A detailed brief for the #1 idea
-- You prefer building tools you'll use daily
+- A dogfood plan (how you'll use it yourself)
-- You want to be your own power user and beta tester
-- You're looking for authentic product-market fit

-**Use General Business Idea Generator if:**
-- You want to explore broader market opportunities
-- You're open to learning new domains/industries
-- You prefer market-driven over personal-pain-driven ideas
-- You want a wider range of business model options
+- An optional 90-day roadmap

+---

 ## 🛠️ Usage

 You can use BizGenie in two ways:

-1. **Prompt Version** → Copy the [Scratch-Your-Own-Itch Prompt](./scratch-your-own-itch-prompt.md) into ChatGPT or another LLM.
+1. **Prompt Version** → Copy the [Scratch-Your-Own-Itch Prompt](./scratch-your-own-itch-prompt.md), [Guided Flow Notes](./guided-flow-notes.md), or [General Business Idea Generator](./general-business-idea-prompt.md) into ChatGPT or another LLM.
 2. **GPT Version (Recommended)** → [Run BizGenie on ChatGPT](https://chatgpt.com/g/g-68d84c19fd9881919e1ca226552d6f2c-bizgenie-indie-hacker-idea-generator?model=gpt-5)

 ## 🚀 Quick Start

 1. **Choose your approach**:
    - **Recommended**: [Scratch-Your-Own-Itch Prompt](./scratch-your-own-itch-prompt.md) for personal-pain-driven ideas
+   - **New**: [Guided Flow Notes](./guided-flow-notes.md) for step-by-step coaching
    - **Alternative**: [General Business Idea Generator](./general-business-idea-prompt.md) for market-driven exploration
 2. **Copy the prompt**: Open your chosen prompt file
 3. **Paste into your LLM**: ChatGPT, Claude, or any AI assistant